charlax/python-education/advanced_python/advanced_python.md

 That's it!
 Decorator lets you very easily _decorate_ (i.e. add behavior) to a function.

-By the way: the example above can be considered an anti-pattern.
+By the way: the exception handling above can be considered an anti-pattern.
 There's almost never a good reason to silence exceptions this way.

+##### Writing a configurable decorator

 How would you change the decorator's behavior?
 You would need to write a decorator maker instead.
 Let's think about what kind of behavior this decorator maker will have: